dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

 `<format-type>` is a `<word>` which defines the storage format.
 This can be a built-in type or an alias.

 NOTE: The <format-type> must be compatible with the constant's value (numeric types for Numeric Literal, string for string, etc...).

+### Appendix E: String Code Identification Conventions

+The following guidelines shall be used to prevent ambiguity and conflicting definitions when defining string codes (either via extensions, or subsequent revisions of this specification):

+#### E.1 Formal Specification

+Extensible string codes shall be prefixed by an identifier corresponding to the organization which originates and/or maintains the formal specification.
+For organizations which define multiple string format specifications in different contexts, another identifier should be used to further distinguish the context within the organization.
+- The following guidelines are recommended for established organizations, based on public content provided at [https://en.wikipedia.org/wiki/Code_page] (where "n" is a number used in the name of the specification):
+  - `IBM-<n>` - IBM code page number `<n>` (ex: `IBM-1` for USA WP, Original)
+  - `MS-<n>` - Microsoft code page number `<n>` (ex: `MS-1252` for Windows Western)
+  - `HP-<id>` - Hewlet Packard symbol set `<id>` (ex: `HP-7J` for HP Desktop)
+  - `ISO-<id>` - ISO standard `<id>` (ex: `ISO-8859-1` for Latin 1)
+  - `IEC-<id>` - IEC standard `<id>` (ex: `IEC-62106:1999` for the RDS text specification in Annex E)

+#### E.2 Universally-common Specifications

+String encoding formats which have universally-unique identifiers and are commonly defined may also be defined by the commonly-used identifier.
+Ex: ISO/IEC 10646 defines "UCS", so string codes "UCS8" and "UCS16" may also be defined.

+#### E.3 Duplicate Specifications

+String codes which are EXACT duplicates of another specifications should be defined along with the alternate specification identifiers to provide the widest possible support for encodings.

+#### E.4 Prohibited Specifications

+String codes MUST NOT be defined for specifications which are ambiguously or poorly defined.
+It is better for specification writers to research which string format most closely matches or is most closely compatible with their data.

+Examples of poorly defined and historically misused encoding names:
+* Extended ASCII - This term applies to multiple conflicting standards that define the code points 128-255 in addition to the official ASCII code points 0-127.
+* ANSI - This term was used prematurely by Microsoft to describe MS-1252 and other various Windows encodings that were submitted to and rejected by ANSI in their original form.